luciaddeveloperplatform/luciadmapcontrols/README.md

 # Luciad Map controls

 ## Description
-This is a set of ready to use controls for LuciadRIA 2020 created as part of the LuciadRIA tutorial. https://dev.luciad.com
+This is a package of ready to use web controls for LuciadRIA 2020 created as part of the LuciadRIA tutorial. https://dev.luciad.com

-You will require a copy of LuciadRIA2020.x installed as a dependency in your project.
+To use this package you require a copy of LuciadRIA2020.x previously installed as a dependency in your npm project.

 LuciadRIA is commercial software developed by Hexagon.
 To use LuciadRIA you will need to acquire a copy of LuciadRIA from your local distributor.
 For more information on how to acquire a copy of LuciadRIA refer to https://www.hexagongeospatial.com/

 ## How to use.
-* 1 Create a project.
+* 1 Create a new project or reuse an existing one.
-* 2 Make sure you LuciadRIA2020.x (or above) is already installed
+* 2 Make sure the LuciadRIA2020.x(or above) is already installed in your project
-* 3 Install luciadmapcontrols from npm or from github
+* 3 Now Install luciadmapcontrols with npm from github

-Install from github (You can replace master for an specific version)
+IMPORTANT: Use that tarball from github (you can replace master ro request an specific version)
 ```
 npm install https://github.com/luciaddevelopmentplatform/luciadmapcontrols/tarball/master
 ```

-* 4 Once installed you only need to import the modules the ES6 way:
+* 4 Once luciadmapcontrols is installed you can import the modules the ES6 way:
+IMPORTANT:  Don'r forget to import the CSS.
 ```
     import { ScaleIndicator, ZoomControl, MouseLocationComponent, LayerTreeControl } from "luciadmapcontrols";
     import "luciadmapcontrols/styles.css"